 Buying Property in France

-Tips for buying a house in France:
+Tips for buying a house in France

-How and where to buy
+How and where to buy property in France

-Buying in Paris and other cities
+Buying property in Paris and other cities

 Buying land in France

 French land prices are generally quite expensive, particularly in agricultural or wine-growing regions.
 Buying land can often be more complicated than buying a house, as the French tend to be attached to their land and sometimes there are rights of way and other precedents pertaining to the use of land which have never been recorded, but which are legally binding nevertheless.

 In France, there is a local market which is quite separate to the formal market.
 Many local properties, especially in the countryside, are not advertised in any other way than having a homemade sign nailed to a fence.
 Only a small percentage of property sales in France occur with the help of agents and the rest are usually direct between buyer and seller.